 A final option is to try and use the SKX007 for the base to create a homage to a particular watch that is maybe out of your budget.
 This modification aims to copy the look of Sinn or Bell & Ross pilots watches.

-Along with the SKX007 the Amphibia is arguably one of the best value divers watches on the planet.
-With hundreds of designs having been produced since it's launch in 1967 there's going to be at least one you'll love.
-Whether it's the 'Scuba Dude' with it's iconic graphics, the colourful Radio Room or the 'Zissou' as worn by Bill Murray in The Life Aquatic, there'll be a one that jumps out at you.
-But of course, for some watch collectors that’s not quite enough.
+Along with the SKX007 the Amphibia is arguably one of the best value divers watches on the planet (more here) With hundreds of designs having been produced since it's launch in 1967 there are going to be at least one you'll love.
+Whether it's the 'Scuba Dude' with its iconic graphics, the colourful Radio Room or the 'Zissou' as worn by Bill Murray in The Life Aquatic, there'll be a one that jumps out at you.
+But of course, for some watch collectors, that’s not quite enough.

-The original brief for the designers was to cheaply build a bomb proof 200M rated divers watch for the Soviet military.
-The result is a much loved design classic.
+The original brief for the designers was to cheaply build a bomb-proof 200M rated divers watch for the Soviet military.
+The result is a much-loved design classic.
 A chunky automatic watch with some innovative features, yet still brutally simple.
 But the real attraction?
 You can have all of this for less than £100.
-The price tag and the multitude of variations means that this is a really good place to start with your first watch modification.
+The price tag and the multitude of variations mean that this is a really good place to start with your first watch modification.
 There’s bound to be a base model that you’ll like.

-Unlike the Seiko there’s not as many third party extras available to customise your Amphibia.
+Unlike the Seiko, there are not as many third-party extras available to customise your Amphibia.
 Mainly you’re limited to swapping the bezel, bezel insert and strap.
 However, there are exhibition case backs available and there’s scope to use hands from other Vostok models to make some more subtle changes.
 Just a simple bezel and strap change can transform the watch.

-Because a Vostok mod usually involves just changing the exterior of the watch there’s very minimal knowledge or specialist tools required.
+Because a Vostok mod usually involves just changing the exterior of the watch there’s very minimal knowledge or special tools required.
 To replace a bezel and install a new insert and strap?
-A ten minute job requiring a strap removal tool and some glue.
+A ten-minute job requiring a strap removal tool and some glue.